Strategies to Help When Children Make Reading Errors

 - Re-read the sentence to see if the child notices the mistake, alongside the illustrations.
 “Does that sound right?
 The moose lived in a tiny little space.”
 At this point, the child should realise that a moose cannot live in a tiny space!!

-- Ask them to read the sentence again and problem solve.
+- Ask them to read the sentence again and solve the problem.
 Help them figure out the word before you tell them.

-This process is important to reinforce a child’s comprehension.
+This process is important to reinforce a child’s strategies for reading comprehension.
 They will also learn not to rely on you.
 You are there to support them not read for them.

 Give a Little Guidance